Strongly Coupled Sectors in Inflation: Gapped Theories of Unparticles: Weight-Shifting and Inflationary Trispectra

 where the master function $F^{(\mu)}(u,v)$ is defined in \eqref{res:master_function}.
 We can define the dimensionless ``shape function" for trispectrum as

 To simplify the shape, we can just take $k_1=k_2=k_3=k_4=1$, choosing a rhombus shape, and the trispectrum shape function in the collapsed limit will be

-We find that, the behaviors of the inflationary trispectrum shape function for $\Delta$ and $\mu$ parameters in the collapsed limit are not qualitatively different from what we discussed in the main text about conformally coupled scalars.
+We find that, the behaviors of the inflationary trispectrum shape function for $\Delta$ and $\mu$ parameters in the collapsed limit are not qualitatively different from what we discussed in the main text about conformally coupled scalars, as shown in Figure \ref{fig:inf_delta} and \ref{fig:inf_mu}.